nyudlts/jisu-reader/README.md

 If the book content loads then the jisu-pub-server is working.

 Check that the reader footer contains the chapter name on the left side.
-If so, then the 'chapter' api call is working.
+If so, then Solr and the 'chapter' api call is working.

 Perform a search via the magnifying glass icon in the reader header.
-If search results are shown thn the 'search' api call is working.
+If search results are shown then Solr and the 'search' api call is working.
 ```

 ## Production Setup